cdriehuys/ansible-role-security/README.md

 Tasks:

+- Perform a safe upgrade of all packages
 - Create deployment user
   - Has no password and can only be accessed through SSH.
   - User is added to sudoers.